corto0406/train-schedule-app/README.md

 - **Train Details**: Click on a train from the list to view detailed information about the train.
 - **Navigation**: Use the header and footer for easy navigation within the app.

-## Folder Structure

-Here's the basic folder structure for this project: